World's fair: Relocation of pavilions

+Other legacies

 Many exhibitions and rides created by Walt Disney and his WED Enterprises company for the 1964 New York World's Fair (which was held over into 1965) were moved to Disneyland after the closing of the Fair.
 Many of the rides, including "It's a Small World", and "Great Moments with Mr. Lincoln", as well as the building that housed the Carousel of Progress are still in operation.

-Disney had contributed so many exhibits to the New York fair in part because the corporation had originally envisioned a "permanent World's Fair" at the Flushing site.
-That concept instead came to fruition with the Disney Epcot theme park, an extension of the Walt Disney World Resort, near Orlando, Florida.
+The concept of a permanent world's fair came to fruition with the Disney Epcot theme park at the Walt Disney World Resort, near Orlando, Florida.
 Epcot has many characteristics of a typical universal exposition: national pavilions and exhibits concerning technology and/or the future, along with more typical amusement park rides.
 Meanwhile, several of the 1964 attractions that were relocated to Disneyland have been duplicated at the Walt Disney World Resort.

 Occasionally other mementos of the fairs remain.
-In the New York City Subway system, signs directing people to Flushing Meadows, Queens remain from the 1964–65 event.
-In the Montreal subway at least one tile artwork of its theme, "Man and His World", remains.
+In the New York City Subway system, signs directing people to Flushing Meadows–Corona Park remain from the 1964–1965 event.
+In the Montreal Metro subway at least one tile artwork of its theme, "Man and His World", remains.
 Also, a seemingly endless supply of souvenir items from fair visits can be found, and in the United States, at least, often turn up at garage or estate sales.
 Many fairs and expos produced postage stamps and commemorative coins.

-The 1904 Olympic Games, officially the Games of the III Olympiad, were held in conjunction with the 1904 St. Louis fair, although no explicit coordination is evident.
-The Exposition Universelle (1900) Paris was also concomitant with the Olympic Games.

-Current and upcoming expositions

-2023 Buenos Aires

-Expo 2023 was to be held at the Argentine capital and have a theme of "Science, Innovation, Art and Creativity for Human Development.
-Creative Industries in Digital Convergence".

-Four countries had submitted bids to host Specialised Expo 2022/23: